 By that time, the idea of mixing wine with potentially healthy ingredients was quite popular among winemakers.
 One of these ingredients was quinine, a substance from the bark of the South-American Cinchona tree.
 It was an effective drug against Malaria, a potentially lethal disease that many French settlers in Africa suffered from.

 In the 1840s, a wine merchant from Paris used quinine to produce another well-known aperitif: Dubonnet.
 When making their first fortified wine, the Lillet brothers followed his example.
 They even named their drink after the main ingredient: “Kina Lillet” was a combination of the Cinchona tree’s Peruvian name and their family name.

-In 1962, Maison Lillet introduced a red variation of their aromatized wine.
-The company designed Lillet Rouge specifically for the growing demand for red wines in the American market.
-To create a recognizable brand, they renamed “Kina Lillet” to “Lillet Blanc”.
+In 1962, the company introduced a red variation of their aromatized wine.
+They designed the Rouge version specifically for the growing demand for red wines in the American market.
+And to create a recognizable brand, they renamed “Kina Lillet” to “Lillet Blanc”.

 About 50 years later, in 2011, the product line got another newcomer: With Lillet Rosé, the company followed the “Rosé all day” trend and targeted predominantly female customers.
 One year later, they introduced Lillet Grande Réserve, a first-class cuvée made from only the best grapes.